AidenKing27/WorkloadProject2025-AJB/README.md

 ## Aiden, Josh, Balkaran

-MAKE YOUR CHANGES ON A SEPARATE BRANCH ON THE REPO I WILL MAKE WITH MY CURRENT APP, WE WILL MERGE AFTER
+MAKE YOUR CHANGES ON THE SEPARATE BRANCH WITH YOUR NAME

 # Objectives:
-- [ ] normalize all pages to use same UI design patterns (Aiden)
+- [ ] Normalize all pages to use same UI design patterns (Aiden)

-- [ ] remove hard coded data from prototype pages and replace with actual database values (Balkaran)
+- [ ] Remove hard coded data from prototype pages and replace with actual database values (Balkaran)

-- [ ] determine if we need to include the current FacultyWorkloadDashboard.razor page, do we need to combine all our workload pages into one? (?)
+- [ ] Determine if we need to include the current FacultyWorkloadDashboard.razor page, do we need to combine all our workload pages into one? (?)

-- [ ] update faculty table to include a bool for IsFulltime and display on faculty page (Josh)
+- [ ] Update faculty table to include a bool for IsFulltime and display on faculty page (Josh)
-	- [ ] update the FacultyForm to include this checkbox (Josh)
+	- [ ] Update the FacultyForm to include this checkbox (Josh)

-- [ ] update workload table to directly assign term instead of assigning term to course, remove term from course table (Aiden)
+- [ ] Update workload table to directly assign term instead of assigning term to course, remove term from course table (Aiden)
-	- [ ] update the WorkloadForm to include this dropdown to select Term (Aiden)
+	- [ ] Update the WorkloadForm to include this dropdown to select Term (Aiden)

-- [ ] display subtotals per program and grand totals for faculty member (to determine category) apply this for the Faculty Workload Page (?)
+- [ ] Display subtotals per program and grand totals for faculty member (to determine category) apply this for the Faculty Workload Page (?)

-- [ ] display entire grand total of all workload hours per program on the Program Dashboard (?)
+- [ ] Display entire grand total of all workload hours per program on the Program Dashboard (?)

-- [ ] fix functionality for CSV exporting from each respective dashboard (?)
+- [ ] Fix functionality for CSV exporting from each respective dashboard (?)

-- [ ] add a Course Dashboard page? (?)
+- [ ] Add a Course Dashboard page? (?)

-- [ ] display all Faculty in a respective Program on the Program Dashboard (add to other dashboards?) (?)
+- [ ] Display all Faculty in a respective Program on the Program Dashboard (add to other dashboards?) (?)

 # Back Burner: